OneKeePass/mobile/README.md

 - Custom fields can be organized as section
 - Any number of databases can be created and used
 - Fully offline
-- Optional additional security by using a key file with or without master password
+- Optional additional security by using a key file with or without a master password
 - Database quick unlock using biometrics (fingerprint)
 - Upload attachments to an entry